 \section{Conclusions}

-We presented self-enhanced GNN.
-The main idea is to improve the quality of the input data using the outputs of existing GNN models, so that the proposed method can be used as a general framework to improve the performance of different existing GNN models.
-Two algorithms were developed under this idea, i.e., \textit{topology update}, which deletes/adds edges to remove inter-class edges and add potential intra-class edges in an input graph, and \textit{training node augmentation}, which enlarges the training set by adding nodes with high classification confidence.
-Theoretical analyses were provided to motivate the algorithm designs and comprehensive experimental evaluation was conducted to validate the performance of the algorithms.
-The results show that self-enhanced GNN is an effective general framework that consistently improves the performance of different GNN models on a broad set of datasets.
+We presented self-enhanced GNN as a general framework for co-training and self-training of GNNs to improve the quality of the input data using the outputs of existing GNN models.
+Two algorithms were developed in this framework, i.e., \textit{topology update}, which tries to reduce the noise ratio in the graph edges, and \textit{training node augmentation}, which enlarges the training set using pseudo labels.
+Many practical designs are explored and adopted in our SEG framework, and theoretical analyses were provided to motivate and support the designs.
+Our experiments validated that SEG is an effective framework that consistently improves the performance of existing GNN models.
+We believe the SEG framework can inspire more research to pay attention to the \textit{data quality} in GNN, and develop more algorithms for updating the graph topology and generating reliable pseudo labels for nodes to help self-training and co-training of GNNs.